TrellixVulnTeam/swahilipython_SCMU/Doc/library/statistics.rst

 .. function:: mode(data)

-   Return the single most common data point from discrete or nominal *data*.
+   Return the single most common data point kutoka discrete or nominal *data*.
    The mode (when it exists) is the most typical value and serves as a measure of central location.